 Riding single-track, dirt bikers will encounter a variety of obstacles and terrain. — Rob Alford Photography

 Every time you “coast” (this is when you continue ascending the hill without the use of your throttle) in between these holes (brief area of consistent tractable surface), you need to be cautious as you reapply the power.
 Often, you will need to pop the clutch while loading the throttle, which will send you over any obstacles—such as roots, ruts, logs, rocks or just that snotty stuff that is often found on hillclimbs.

 Recovering from a failed attempt at a hillclimb is something we all need to learn as we start to push our skill limitations.
 The only way to become a better rider is to ride more and try things that are out of our skill level.
 It is key to be able to recover using minimal physical energy.

 Often, you will realize that your high hopes of hitting the top of the hillclimb are coming to an abrupt end before you actually come to a complete stop or lose control of the bike.
 Once you start to break traction and lose the majority of your momentum, I would start evaluating the best and most achievable place to turn your bike 90 degrees to the face of the hillclimb.

-Turning your bike to face parallel to the hill means you will now have a low side and a high side of your motorcycle, allowing you to easily reach the hillside with your foot on the high side of the bike.
+Turning your bike to face perpendicular to the hill means you will now have a low side and a high side of your motorcycle, allowing you to easily reach the hillside with your foot on the high side of the bike.
 This will give you a second to take a breath and think about your next attempt.
-Being parallel to the hill also means that now when you’re stopped on the hill, gravity is not trying to pull you back down.
+Being sideways on the hill also means that now when you’re stopped on the hill, gravity is not trying to pull you back down.

 Exiting this recovery position can be a strange feeling for the first few endeavours.
 As you turn your bars to face downhill, committing to ride your bike out and down the hill can be a scary notion.
 The truth is, the more committed you are, the easier it is to flow back down the hill.